 Craig has a background in experimental physical chemistry and physics.
-He is a qualified UK and European patent attorney with experience of drafting and prosecuting patent applications across a wide range of fields, including mechanical engineering, imaging and optical systems, medical devices, consumer products, industrial and process chemistry, semiconductor technologies, and software.
+He is a qualified UK patent attorney with experience of drafting and prosecuting patent applications across a wide range of fields, including mechanical engineering, imaging and optical systems, medical devices, consumer products, industrial and process chemistry, semiconductor technologies, and software.

 - Being awarded the Ballantyne Prize 2019 for highest mark in the FD4 (P6) paper